+heuristic trading strategies.2 Currently numerical simulations tend to become the rule.
 They do not only illustrate the basic mechanisms but also attempt to match certain stylized facts in quantitative ways.
-Contributing to this research, the present paper has three main goals: (1) the specification of different versions of a promising modelling approach featuring what we call structural stochastic volatility; (2) the estimation of these models on daily returns from a major stock market index; and (3) a competitive comparison of the estimation results.
+Contributing to this research, the present paper has three main and, as we may claim, innovative goals: (1) the specification of different versions of a promising modelling approach featuring what we call structural stochastic volatility; (2) the estimation of these models on daily returns from a major stock market index by two versions of the transparent and easy-to-apply method of simulated moments; and (3) a competitive comparison of the estimation results.
+We are confident that the methods and the results thereby obtained can set a new standard for the evaluation of asset pricing models, although of course the reader may judge this on his or her own at the end of the paper.